LiamCode-source/ImageModifierToolbox/README.md

 </p>

 - **ImageChangeColour**: Change an imgae to grayscale or add a coloured tint.

+- **ImageCompress**: Compresses images from a scale between "high compression is important" and "high quality is important"

 - **ImageConvertToPNG**: Converts Jpg, Jpeg, and WEBP images to PNG.
 Userful when wanting to use Java actions that require image to be in the PNG format.